jorgemarpa/repo-template/docs/index.md

 ```
 This will build the documentation and create a local view of the page to visualize in our browser.

+Additionally, we need to give permission to GitHub to deploy the website from the repository branch.
+We do this by going to the configuration's page of the repository and in the "Pages" tab on the left
+we update the source to "Deploy from a branch" and change the branch to "gh-pages" in the "/root" directory.
-TO deploy the the page to Github branch with the documentation we do
+To deploy the the page to Github branch with the documentation we do
 ```
 poetry run mkdocs gh-deploy
 ```
 this will create the website [https://jorgemarpa.github.io/repo-template/](https://jorgemarpa.github.io/repo-template/) which has the documentation we have created.

+As an extra step, we can add a quick link to the repo page in the "About" section of the landing page of our repository.

 ## Pytest